clmntgbr/symfony/docs/production.md

 at [the Helm chart provided with API Platform](https://api-platform.com/docs/deployment/kubernetes/), which can be easily adapted for use with Symfony Docker.

-## Passing local environment variables to containers

-By default, `.env.local` and `.env.*.local` files are excluded from production images.
-If you want to pass them to your containers, you can use the [`env_file` attribute](https://docs.docker.com/compose/environment-variables/set-environment-variables/#use-the-env_file-attribute):

 ```yaml
 # compose.prod.yml